EvanHahn/two-factor-auth-list/README.md

 deploying this
 --------------

-to deploy this, just put this folder wherever you want to serve it from. it should be on a php server, because it's written in php.
+to deploy this, just put this folder wherever you want to serve it from. optionally, you can speed things up with a static page:

+    $ php index.php > index.html

 *"why php??"*, you cry. get over it, *nerd*

-*"why isn't this minified??"*, you cry. *"why isn't it a static page?"* look at how damn simple this stuff is. i don't need your fancy *build scripts*. i receive the world in the raw
+this puppy is deliberately

 license
 -------